 - Discuss the design and placement of your tattoo.
 Some tattoo designs are more susceptible to blowouts than others, and the placement of the tattoo on your body can also affect the risk of a blowout.
-Your tattoo artist can help you choose a design and placement that minimises the risk of a blowout.
+Your tattoo artist can help you choose a design and placement that minimizes the risk of a blowout.

 - Ask about the tattoo machine and ink that will be used.
 The quality and type of tattoo machine and ink can also affect the likelihood of a tattoo blowout.
 A good tattoo artist will use high-quality equipment and ink to reduce the risk of a tattoo blowout.

 - Talk about the tattoo aftercare process.
 Proper aftercare is crucial for preventing tattoo blowouts, as it can help the tattoo heal properly and reduce the risk of infection.
-Your tattoo artist can provide you with instructions on how to care for your tattoo to minimise the risk of a tattoo blowout.
+Your tattoo artist can provide you with instructions on how to care for your tattoo to minimize the risk of a tattoo blowout.

 Overall, the key is to have an open and honest conversation with your tattoo artist about your concerns and questions.
-A good tattoo artist will be happy to address your concerns and help you minimise the risk of a tattoo blowout.
+A good tattoo artist will be happy to address your concerns and help you minimize the risk of a tattoo blowout.